 - 1 tablespoon lemon juice

-Coat the bottom of a large pot with olive oil and place it over medium heat.
+Coat the bottom of a large nonstick pot or skillet* with about 1 to 2 tablespoons of olive oil and place it over medium heat.

 When the oil is hot, add the shallots.
-Cook the shallots for about 5 minutes, stirring occasionally, until they just begin to brown.
+Cook the shallots for about 5 minutes, stirring occasionally, until they become soft and translucent.

-Stir in the garlic and cook for about 1 minute more, until very fragrant.
+Stir in the garlic and cook for about 1 minute with the shallots, until very fragrant.

-Stir in the rice and cook it for 1 to 2 minutes, stirring constantly, until it begins to turn translucent.
+Stir in the rice and cook it for 1 to 2 minutes, stirring constantly, until it begins to turn shiny and translucent.

 Stir in the wine, thyme, rosemary and sage.
 Bring the wine to a simmer and allow it to cook until fully absorbed by the rice, stirring frequently.

-After about 3 to 3 1/2 cups of broth have been added (this should take a bit less than 20 minutes) the rice should be very creamy and almost fully cooked, with just a bit if firmness at the center of the grains.
+After about 3 to 3 ½ cups of broth have been added (this should take almost 20 minutes) the rice should be very creamy and almost fully cooked, with just a bit if firmness at the center of the grains.
 At this point, stir in the coconut milk and miso.
-Stir well to fully dissolve the miso.
+Make sure to fully incorporate the miso.

 Allow the rice to continue cooking until the coconut milk has been absorbed.
 Test the rice for doneness and add a bit more broth and cook a few minutes more if needed.

-Remove the pot from heat and stir in the lemon juice, peas and mushrooms.
+Remove the pot from heat and stir in the cooked mushrooms, lemon juice, truffle oil, and peas.